spartan-components/sc-form/README.md

 A thin wrapper for html `<form>` elements to imporove error handling.

-`<sc-form>` utilizes native HTML form validation, but optimizes it in a few ways:
+`<sc-form>` optimizes native html form validation:

-- Validates form inputs, when they loose focus
+- Validates form inputs when they loose focus
-- Validates all form inputs, when the form is submitted
+- Validates all form inputs when the form is submitted
-- Adds an error message underneath the input label
+- Adds an error message underneath the input label (instead of adding a popup)
-- Adds validation pattern for checkbox groups
+- Adds a validation pattern for [checkbox groups](#checkbox-group)

 ## Installation
 Available on [npm](https://www.npmjs.com/) as [**@spartan-components/sc-form**](https://www.npmjs.com/package/@spartan-components/sc-form).